Eikansh/eikansh.github.io/_notes/2020-10-03-art-of-doing-science-and-engineering.md

 ---
 layout : note
-title : "Art of doing Science and Engineering by Richard Hamming" tags : notes hamming
+title : "The Art of Doing Science and Engineering by Richard Hamming" tags : notes hamming
 ---